 The programme will be implemented by a wide array of partners, including communities, grassroots organizations, local and international NGOs, based on their respective merits, and according to locally designed plans.
-During the first Year of the CRDP, a total of 20 projects were supported in Area C, East Jerusalem and the Seam Zone for the amount of USD 4,200,000.
-The second round of funding is allocated to support East Jerusalem with a total amount of USD 1,200,000.

 Addressing the needs of Palestinians living in Area C and East Jerusalem is essential for their wellbeing and social development.
 Responding to the needs of the population will enable them to achieve their primary goal to safeguard their livelihoods and stay on their land.
 The development potential of Area C is critical to the viability of the Palestinian State – an imperative acknowledged by a growing number of actors, including the Palestinian Government, UN, EU, AHLC and the Quartet.

 1. Ongoing constraints imposed by the Israeli occupation (including permit regime, demolition of houses and tents, confiscation of vehicles, harassment by soldiers and settlers etc...) that disrupt long-term interventions.

 2. Weak coordination among development and humanitarian actors in Area C and East Jerusalem.

 3. Planning of adequate interventions based on national priorities.

 - A total of 49 projects, making three rounds of fund, have been funded with a number of implementing partners including village councils.
 The most recent round, round 3, comprises of 19 projects aiming at improving public and social infrastructures such as schools, cultural centres, provision of health services, improving access to natural resources, and preparing youth and women for better job opportunities through a set of training courses.